Flavius Daniliuc: Nice

 On 18 June 2020, French club Nice announced the signing of 19-year-old Daniliuc from Bayern Munich.
 He recorded his Ligue 1 debut on 20 September that year, entering the field in the 65th minute of a 3–0 home defeat to Paris Saint-Germain, and his first European game on 5 November, in a 3–2 UEFA Europa League away loss to Slavia Prague.

 Daniliuc scored his first senior goal in a 2–1 victory over Rennes at the Roazhon Park, on 26 February 2021.

 Salernitana

 On 29 August 2022, Daniliuc signed a four-year contract with Salernitana in Italy.

+On 31 January 2024, Daniliuc joined Austrian Bundesliga club Red Bull Salzburg on loan for the remainder of the season.

+On 30 August 2024, Daniliuc moved on a new loan to Hellas Verona.

+Basel

+On 1 September 2025, Daniliuc signed a three-season contract with Basel in Swiss Super League.
+He scored his first league goal on 18 October 2025, in the 3–0 home win over FC Winterthur.

 International career

 Daniliuc began his international youth career with the under-15 team of Austria in October 2015 against Montenegro.
 He advanced through the under-16 and under-17 teams in 2016 and 2017.
-On 19 November 2018, he made his under-18 debut in a friendly match against the Czech Republic, which finished in a 1–0 loss.
+On 19 November 2018, he debuted for Austria national under-18 football team in a 1–0 friendly loss against the Czech Republic.

+On 27 March 2023, Daniliuc debuted for the Austrian senior squad during a UEFA Euro 2024 qualifying match against Estonia.